 VENUE CHANGE TO OLIVE GARDEN EAST!!!

-The Atheist Lounge will consider these one at a time and show how to find the flaws in each.
-This will occur, as usual, on the last Thursday of the month.
+The Atheist Lounge will tackle this subject on, as usual, the last Thursday of the month.
 Order food and drink at 7 PM, with short presentation starting about 30-45 minutes thereafter, and plenty of open discussion after that.